platformsh/platformsh-docs/docs/src/configuration/services/mongodb.md

 platform tunnel:open
 ```

-That will open an SSH tunnel to all services on your current environment, and produce output something like the following:
+That opens an SSH tunnel to all services on your current environment and produce output like the following:

 ```bash
 SSH tunnel opened on port 30000 to relationship: database SSH tunnel opened on port 30001 to relationship: redis
 ```

 The port may vary in your case.
-You will also need to obtain the user, password, and database name from the relationships array, as above.
+You also need to obtain the user, password, and database name from the relationships array, as above.

 Then, simply connect to that port locally using `mongodump` (or your favorite MongoDB tools) to export all data in that server: